risk-first/website/docs/practices/Development-And-Coding/Tool-Adoption.md

 Tools in general are _good_ and _worth using_ if they offer you a better risk return than you would have had from not using them.

-But, this is a low bar -  some tools offer _amazing_ returns on investment.
-The [Silver Bullets](/complexity/Silver-Bullets.md) article describes in general some of these:
+But, this is a low bar -  some tools offer _amazing_ returns on investment:
  - Assemblers
  - Compilers
  - Garbage Collection